 User-specific rules configuration mechanism enables recipients to define and inform the filtering system what kinds of message that recipients unwilling to receive.
-Filtering message according to user-specific rules can be accomplished by operator/software installed by recipients.
+Filtering message according to user-specific rules can be accomplished by operator or software installed by recipients.